 #6 and #5: Kite and Drone Enthusiasts

-Last week, I watched as a young lad flying a rather sizable kite (not one of those flimsy Atlantic City Boardwalk 99-cent store models but, rather, something that could really take your eye out) nearly impaled a sunbathing woman, who just happened to look up at the right moment and get out of the way with about a half-second to spare.
+Once, I watched as a young lad flying a rather sizable kite (not one of those flimsy Atlantic City Boardwalk 99-cent store models but, rather, something that could really take your eye out) nearly impaled a sunbathing woman, who just happened to look up at the right moment and get out of the way with about a half-second to spare.

-Then, a quadcopter drone came buzzing by.
+Later, a quadcopter drone came buzzing by.
 Within moments, it became clear that the drone pilot was trying to antagonize and/or injure the seagulls.
 And, granted, there’s no love lost for seagulls here (see #7), but a drone pilot attacking the foul (but helpless) beasts is even worse.
 And then, dude hovered the drone (no doubt with an onboard camera) above two tween girls standing in the ocean.
 Creepy!

 #3: Towel Shakers